microsoft/nni/docs/en_US/SupportedFramework_Library.md

 # Framework and Library Supported
-NNI provides Python API, supporting all framework models and libraries written in python (`version >= 3.5`), and we have implemented many related examples and detailed their principles and running steps.
+NNI provides Python API, supporting all frameworks and libraries written in python (`version >= 3.5`), and we have implemented many related examples and detailed their principles and running steps.